g0aty/SickoMenu/README.md

 - ✅ Steam (Supported)
 - ✅ Epic Games (Supported)
 - ✅ itch.io (Supported)
-- ❓ Cracked (Only works on Steam,Epic,itch Cracked Among us.
+- ❓ Cracked (Only works with cracked versions of Steam, Epic Games, or itch.io releases.
 I don't condone it)
 - ❌ Microsoft Store (Not Supported)
 - ❌ iOS/iPadOS/Android (Not Supported)
-- ❌ Switch/Xbox/Playstation (Not Supported) sorry!
+- ❌ Switch/Xbox/Playstation (Not Supported)

 ## ⬇️ Download & Install
 ### For Windows